 To convict a person for this crime, the prosecution must successfully prove all the elements discussed above.
 In this sense, the position of the defense is much more favorable, since the offense includes a special purpose- to show off or to make an impression on someone else.
 So in the concrete case, the legal question is- whether the offender has acted with that purpose in mind or not?

 In practice, weighty facts and arguments are necessary to prove the presence of a particular purpose.
-The latter may be easily challenged by the defense.
+The defense may easily challenge the latter.
 Although the burden of proof is not on the defense, but they may argue that the offender was not trying to boast or impress someone, but was rushing to the hospital or hurrying up to the work, for example.
+KAASS LAW can help if you’re facing charges related to the exhibition of speed in California.
+Call (844)-522-7752 to speak with our attorney.